LeidyGil/leidygil.github.io/SQL_English.md

 -- If the answer is no, then we must ensure that there are no duplicate records in the intermediate table, and this is done with a uniqueness restriction.

 -- In this case, an employee cannot be assigned to the same project more than once.
--- To prevent this from happening, when creating the table, we will add a composite primary key of the foreign keys of the main tables.
+-- To prevent this FROM happening, when creating the table, we will add a composite primary key of the foreign keys of the main tables.

 CREATE TABLE Empleados_Proyectos (
     empleado_id INT,